cawoodfield/clab-nanog/README.md

   otgen display --mode table
   ```

 2. Add static routes to test subnets to `cprd1` and `ceos2` routers as `ixia-c` test ports are connected to them.
 Redistribute static routes into BGP for remaining routers to learn them.
+Note, for `ceos2`, you need to launch a CLI terminal session first, wait for the prompt, and only then paste the configuration commands.

   ```Shell
   sudo docker exec -it clab-nanog86_otg-crpd1 cli